DarthVader721/ELEC4848FYP/README.md

 # ELEC4848FYP
-This are simulation programs created by Law Lok Hin Andrew (3035571424) for ELEC4848 FYP
+These are simulation programs created by Law Lok Hin Andrew (3035571424) for ELEC4848 FYP